Omnibus Test

 Testing Assumptions

-Based on the Shapiro-Wilk test, shown on the right side of the figure, we see that two of the groups are not normally distributed.
-This conclusion is confirmed by the QQ plots (not shown here).
-We, therefore, decide to use the Kruskal-Wallis test instead of ANOVA.
+We list the residuals for the ANOVA data in range F4:F30 using the array formula Anova1ResX(B4:D13).
+Based on the Shapiro-Wilk test, shown on the right side of the figure, we see that residuals are not normally distributed.
+This conclusion is confirmed from the QQ plots.
+We, therefore decide to use the Kruskal-Wallis test instead of ANOVA.

 From the box plots shown in Figure 2, we observe, that although the group distributions don’t have the exact same shape (consistent with the fact that two are not normally distributed, while one is normally distributed), their shapes are fairly similar (although the values for the New group are larger than for the other two groups).
 Thus, we can use Kruskal-Wallis to test the null hypothesis that none of the groups is dominant over the others, and perhaps even that the group medians are equal.